🚀 Start Deploying into Kubernetes, today. Install Now

 kubectl get pod -n keda

-Now, watch the below video to see a hands-on demo of autoscaling using KEDA.
+Now, watch the video below for a hands-on autoscaling demo using KEDA.
 The demo uses a small application called TechTalks and uses RabbitMQ as the message broker.

 KEDA makes autoscaling of K8s workloads very easy and efficient.
-The vendor-agnostic approach of KEDA ensures flexibility in terms of event sources, and it can help DevOps and SRE teams to optimize the cost and resource utilization of their Kubernetes cluster by scaling up or down based on event sources and metrics of their choice.
+The vendor-agnostic approach of KEDA ensures flexibility in terms of event sources.
+It can help DevOps and SRE teams optimize the cost and resource utilization of their Kubernetes cluster by scaling up or down based on event sources and metrics of their choice.

 Integrating KEDA in CI/CD pipelines enables DevOps teams to quickly respond to trigger events in their application’s resource requirements, further streamlining the continuous delivery process.
 And KEDA supports events generated by different workloads such as StatefulSet, Job, Custom Resource, and Job.
-All these help in reduced downtime and improved efficiency and user experience of the applications.
+All these help reduce downtime and improve the applications' efficiency and user experience.